 - A letter from the existing company, consenting to your use of the same name.

 - A letter stating that you will list your home state on all advertising in the state and as a means of identification.

-Either one of these is acceptable and will protect you from potential lawsuits from using a particular name without authorization.
+Either one of these is acceptable and will protect you from potential lawsuits due to using a particular name without authorization.

-How to Make an Kansas LLC Name Distinguishable
+How to Make a Kansas LLC Name Distinguishable

 Like other states, Kansas places specific requirements on business names.
 This means that your LLC name must:

 - Use a term that’s indicative of its business type, like “limited liability company,” “limited company,” “L.L.C.,” “L.C.,” “LLC,” or “LC.”

 - Be distinguishable from every other business entity name on record with the Kansas Secretary of State.

 But if your name is unavailable, how do you make it distinguishable?
 You may be tempted to make one small change to set your name apart, but the following alterations are not enough to distinguish a name on their own: